 (Forest School Association)

-Forest School is an innovative educational approach to outdoor play and learning; a classroom without walls.
+Forest School is an innovative educational approach to outdoor play and learning.
+As our wall display in school proudly displays; 'Not all classrooms have four walls'.

 Forest School will aim to develop: